jayprophit/cs50-Python/Python Documentation.md

 Print objects to the text stream file, separated by sep and followed by end. sep, end, file, and flush, if present, must be given as keyword arguments.

-Speech Text that is visible and readable to the user is placed inside comma's ('text') or quotation marks ("text"), as python accepts both, just remember to keep consistent when using a specific se when coding, as to not break code or confuse your self or some one else who may need to edit the code in the future
+# Speech Text that is visible and readable to the user is placed inside comma's ('text') or quotation marks ("text"),
+as python accepts both, just remember to keep consistent when using a specific set when coding, as to not break code or confuse your self or some one else who may need to edit the code in the future

-Corner Case
+# Corner Case
 quotations marks in side comma's

 e.g.
 print('hello, "friend"')
 print("hello, \"friend\"")

-f - (means format)
+# f - (means format)
 before the quotation mark make it a special string inside the parameters print(f"hello,", {name})

-\n
+# \n
-is an escape character, also means new line
+is an escape character, also means new line, line ending

-Side Effects
+# Side Effects
 when a function is executed.
-The program gives back an action from the commands given. it can be:-
+The program gives back an action from the commands given. it can be:- visual audio

-visual
-audio

-Bugs
+# Bugs
 are mistakes that coders and programmers make, that causes errors in the programme and its the coders and programmers job to fix theses problems